evanhfox/sully-chatgpt-discord-bot/readme.md

 ## Usage

 To interact with the ChatGPT Discord bot, use the `!ask` command followed by your question or prompt:
+Example:
 !ask What is the capital of France?

+To clear a current conversation, a discord user can yse the `!reset` command to clear the conversation history.

+To cleanup the current discord channel a discord user with the role "Admin" can use the `!clear` command to clear all messages.

 The bot will respond with the generated content from ChatGPT.